 - Drink less.
 And when you do drink opt to pre-drink before you head out to a bar, or drink at BYO (bring you own alcohol) restaurants.
 Drinking at bars in Australia is expensive and will end up killing your budget.
 If budget is really tight, goon (boxed wine) is your best friend.

-For more tips read: How to Travel Australia on a Budget
+For more tips read: How to Save on Your Trip to Australia on a Budget

 3. Get Acquainted With the Local Language

 There are actually quite a few slangs and differences in Australia English vs American English.
 Here are just a few examples that you will likely come across on your trip.